enkidevs/curriculum/react/intermediary/redux-i/understanding-pure-impure-functions.md

 **Pure** functions are basically functions whose `return` value depends only on their arguments.
 They don't have observable side effects (database/network calls) and are predictable.

-Example of a simple pure function:
+Example of a pure function:

 ```javascript
 function doublePure(x) {